mdawsondev/mdawsondev/Skills.md

 **Grading Scale**

-1. **Totally Inexperienced** - I've heard of this, maybe know a tiny bit.
+1. **Inexperienced** - I know a little, but it's one of my weaker skills.
 2. **Below Average** - I know the fundamentals, maybe a bit more - but not comfortably.
 3. **Average** - I can work with and talk about this language comfortably.
 4. **Above Average** - I know this language well enough to teach others and use advanced theory.